 - Plastic tracing sheet

-Because we wanted to make this project an engineering activity, Monkey selected a template for a 3D skateboard half-pipe.
+Because we wanted to add this to our engineering projects for kids, Monkey selected a template for a 3D skateboard half-pipe.

 The creation process is simple.